Child Poverty Reduction Unit

-In August 2024, the Mayor and North East Combined Authority Cabinet set up the country’s first Child Poverty Reduction Unit (CPRU), backed with £500,000 initial investment, to develop an action plan across the region.
+In September 2024, the Mayor and North East Combined Authority Cabinet set up the country’s first Child Poverty Reduction Unit (CPRU), backed with £500,000 initial investment, to develop an action plan for the region.

 In November 2024, the Mayor convened the Child Poverty Summit, attended by 350 people from across the region to galvanise action and begin work on the CPRU’s priorities.
 You can watch sessions here from the Summit, and find out more about the local leaders from across public, private and voluntary sectors backing the Mayor’s plan.

-Between January and March, the Mayor and CPRU met in all seven local authority areas, with community groups, charities, schools and many other organisations to develop grassroots plans tailored to local needs, and the strengths and opportunities of each part of the region.
+Between January and March, the Mayor and CPRU met in all seven local authority areas, with community groups, charities, schools and many other organisations to develop a grassroots action plan tailored to local needs, and the strengths and opportunities of each part of the region.

 What action has the Mayor taken to tackle child poverty?